-Now, here come all the “buts”.
+Now, here come all the “buts”!

 3. If you’ve taken the remedy and have gotten only slight improvement, continue to dose three or four times a day.
 Always succuss the bottle five times before each dose.

-5. If you’re in a very severe case, don’t think you have to wait 24 hours.
-The acute remedy should work in 15 minutes.
+If all you have are 30C’s you might want to think about purchasing a 200C Emergency Kit and having it ready.
 Let’s take an injury, for example.
-Within 10 minutes, some relief should be felt, if only in the sense of feeling more relaxed.
+Within 15 minutes, some relief should be felt, if only in the sense of feeling relaxed and centered.
 That’s enough of a sign that the remedy was correctly chosen, is working, and you simply need to wait; you may even become drowsy and want to fall asleep.
 Don’t repeat it.
 Repeat only on an as-needed basis, meaning whenever you start to relapse.

-8. If your symptoms get worse after taking a remedy, don’t despair.
-This has happened to me, though only once.
-It only means that the potency was higher than necessary, but the good news is that this is almost always an indication that the remedy chosen was correct and an improvement is sure to follow.
+8. If your symptoms get worse (aggravation) after taking a remedy, don’t despair.
+This has happened to me.
+It only means that the potency was higher than it needed to be, but the good news is that this is almost always a sign that the remedy chosen was correct and an improvement is sure to follow.
 Just make sure you stop dosing!
 Give the case about half an hour to settle down and don’t repeat the remedy unless an improvement follows and then relapses.
 Don’t repeat the remedy during an aggravation, the aggravation is a sign that the remedy has acted, which is all you can ask of a remedy!
 Meanwhile, if an aggravation is troublesome and distressing, you can “zap” it.
 See my “FAQ” article (click below) and scroll down to: “How To Zap an Aggravation”: